SameerKumar2609/priority-csv-processing-platform/README.md

 ## How It Works

-1. The client selects a CSV file and priority.
+1. The client selects a CSV file and assigns a priority.
 2. The file is uploaded to the Node.js server.
 3. The server creates a job and adds it to the priority queue.
 4. The new job is broadcast to connected clients through Socket.IO.
-5. The queue selects the next available job.
+5. The queue selects the next available job according to priority.
 6. A Worker Thread reads the CSV and calculates the sum of numeric values.
 7. The worker sends progress updates to the server.
-8. The server broadcasts those updates to all connected clients.
+8. The server broadcasts those updates to connected clients.
 9. When processing finishes, the job is marked as completed.
 10. The result is displayed and can be downloaded.

-## Queue and Priority
+## Priority-Based Job Scheduling

-The queue uses non-preemptive priority scheduling.
+The queue uses **non-preemptive priority scheduling**.

-Example:
+For example:

 ```text
 Low Job A  -> Processing